 Where are you going on your weekend away?

-First, you’ll need to decide where you are going.
-This will dictate the type of clothes you need to pack and other items you may need, like beach towels and comfortable shoes.
+First, you'll need to decide where you are going.
+This will determine the types of clothes you need to pack, as well as any additional items, such as beach towels and comfortable shoes.

 You'll also want to consider your plans.
 If you go out to nice dinners or shows, you may want to include more than one pair of shoes and other nicer clothing items.

 Remember to check the weather forecast at your destination before you leave.
-The weather may change the types of clothes you bring, and you may also want to include an umbrella and/or rain poncho if they are going to be necessary.
+The weather may affect the clothes you bring, and you may also want to include an umbrella and/or a rain poncho if they are necessary.

 Going on an adventure vacation?
 Bring a waterproof camera, appropriate footwear, and any other clothing you need.
 Bring bathing suits, coverups, sunscreen, towels, and other essentials for a beach vacation.
-If you will be touring a city, you’ll want comfortable footwear.
+If you plan to tour a city, you'll want comfortable footwear.

 Driving or Flying?

 Are you driving, flying, or taking a train to your destination?
-It’s much easier to pack up a car for a quick road trip, and you can also bring along larger items you may want, like cases of water and fitness equipment.
-You won’t have to be as mindful of the weight of your bags or how many you bring.
+It's much easier to pack up a car for a quick road trip, and you can also bring along larger items you may want, like cases of water and fitness equipment.
+You won't need to be as mindful of your bag weight or how many you bring.

 If you are flying or taking a train, you'll probably pack light and need to bring the right bag.
 If you are flying, you may bring just a carry-on bag.

-In that case, you’ll want a nice-sized personal item to use as underseat luggage to maximize space in your larger carry-on luggage.
-We recently tested a personal item bag that can fit many items.
+In that case, you'll want a personal item to use as underseat luggage to maximize space in your larger carry-on.
+We recently tested a personal item bag that accommodates multiple items.

 That way, you won't have to get up and open the overhead for anything you may need - and you'll have these items with you if they end up having to check your carry-on suitcase.

-Some budget airlines charge an extra fee for a carry-on bag or don’t include it in the lowest fare.
-So check our specific flight information in advance so you aren’t surprised when you check-in.
-In some cases, you won’t even be able to pay for a carry-on and will only be allowed to carry a personal item and opt to pay for a checked bag.
+Some budget airlines charge an extra fee for carry-on bags or don't include them in the lowest fares.
+So check our specific flight information in advance so you aren't surprised when you check in.
+In some cases, you won't even be able to pay for a carry-on and will only be allowed to carry a personal item, and opt to pay for a checked bag.

 Weekend Trip Bag

-I’d either recommend a duffel bag or a wheeled suitcase for your overhead bag.
-A duffle bag is more likely to fit in the overhead space if the flight is full but can be a little more challenging to carry around the airport (especially with a heavier personal item).
+I'd recommend either a duffel bag or a wheeled suitcase for your carry-on.
+A duffel bag is more likely to fit in the overhead bin if the flight is full, but it can be more challenging to carry through the airport (especially with a heavier personal item).

-When I pack for a weekend trip, I am very careful about packing my carry-on so that everything fits.
+When I pack for a weekend trip, I am very careful to ensure everything fits in my carry-on.
 I always roll my clothes and usually use packing cubes to compress everything.
 I try to limit how many pairs of shoes I bring because those usually take up a lot of space.
 I wear my biggest pair of shoes to save space.

-Keep in mind that if you pack everything in carefully, you’ll have to do the same on the way home.
-While I usually just toss my dirty clothes in a laundry bag and bring them home in the bag, that can be tough to pack.
-So always make sure you leave a little extra space in your bag (that helps with souvenirs too!).
+Keep in mind that if you pack everything in carefully, you'll have to do the same on the way home.
+While I usually toss my dirty clothes in a laundry bag and bring them home in it, that can be tough to pack.
+Always make sure you leave a little extra space in your bag (that helps with souvenirs, too!).

 As a side note, we recommend bringing your own laundry bag with you.
 While many hotels have offered plastic bags in the past, I haven't seen them in my hotel room the last time I traveled.